-With over 1.8 million Indian students studying abroad in 2025, the demand for affordable study-abroad loans is at an all-time high.
+With over 1.9 million Indian students studying abroad as of 2026, the demand for affordable study-abroad loans is at an all-time high.
 Among public-sector banks, Bank of Baroda (BoB) and State Bank of India (SBI) lead the market with competitive rates and wide global coverage.
-BoB offers interest rates starting around 9.2% p.a. and loan amounts up to ₹150 lakhs, while SBI’s processing time averages 15–20 working days.
+BoB prices its Baroda Scholar abroad loans on a floating BRLLR-linked basis (starting around BRLLR + 0.55% for premier institutions) with loan amounts up to ₹150 lakhs, while SBI’s Global Ed-Vantage scheme funds ₹10 lakh to ₹3 crore.

 This blog compares Bank of Baroda vs SBI abroad education loans.
 Evaluate their interest rates, loan limits, processing time, eligibility, collateral, and key differences to choose the right bank for your overseas education funding.